 The track capacity of the direct-access device being used must be considered if maximum length logical records are being used.
 For fixed-length records, the sum of the key length, data length, and device overhead plus 10 bytes (for ISAM use) must not exceed the capacity of a single track on the direct-access device being used.
 For variable-length records, the sum of the key length, data length, device overhead, block-descriptor-word length, and record-descriptor-word length plus 10 bytes (for ISAM use) must not exceed the capacity of a single track on the direct-access device being used.
-For use must not exceed the capacity of a single track on the direct-access device (for ISAM use) must not exceed the capacity of a single track on the direct-access device being used.
 Device capacity and device overhead are described in Appendix C of this publication.
 For additional information about device capacity and space allocation, refer to OS/VS2 MVS Data Management Services Guide.